drbean/curriculum/conversation/story/slides.md

 Or tell a different story.

 For example, "I was cycling in heavy rain, when a car hit me from behind.
-Because it was very heavy rain, I cycling in the middle of the lane, and I guess the driver didn't see me.
+Because it was very heavy rain, I was cycling in the middle of the lane, and I guess the driver didn't see me.
 I wasn't injured and he paid for the repairs to my bicycle."

 30 seconds.
 Each person must say tell his/her story.